-It’s almost always better to be a lean athlete.
-Extra weight, whether it is muscle or fat, costs energy.
-Weight-loss to improve performance is thus a common goal for athletes looking to improve performance, especially in endurance events.
+Weight loss to improve performance is a common goal of athletes looking to improve performance, especially in endurance sports.
 However, losing weight is not always the right choice.
-Lighter doesn’t always mean better!
+Lower weight doesn’t always mean better performance!

-One athlete wins the genetic lottery and looks cut at their ideal competition weight, while another athlete has more fat at their peak form.
+At the same time, even athletes at their ideal competition weight can look different.
+One may be more chiseled, while another athlete may have more fat at their peak form.

 Sprint to look like a sprinter